-Thank you for your interest in the Doctoral Psychology Internship program at Rutgers University Behavioral Health Care (UBHC) at Piscataway.
+Thank you for your interest in the Doctoral Psychology Internship program at Rutgers University Behavioral Health Care (UBHC) at Piscataway!
+I hope you find the information within this brochure to be useful because I think we offer excellent training at Rutgers UBHC and would love to see your application.
 Rutgers UBHC is the mental health service delivery component of Rutgers Biomedical and Health Sciences (RBHS).
 It is also one of the largest and most comprehensive mental health service delivery systems in the country.